Staloumis/Staloumis.github.io/index.md

 This was my first analysis using R Studio to observe different speceies of penguins on various islands.
 I created graphs to compare different variables in the data set and observed how they were similar and different.
 You can find my analysis

 ### Oregon Spotted Frogs
+In this analysis, I was able to look at Oregon Spotted Frogs located in Crane Prairie Reservoir in Oregon, USA.
+The data provided insight to the frogs behavior in different enviornment types, water types, and predators near by.
+You can find my analysis

 ### RNA Sequences
+RNA transcripts were taken from the Drosophila experiment which is a type of fly that is used to